atimpone/aws-foundation-journey/content/01-dev-environments/02-build-the-environment/01-create-master-aws-account.md

 ### Provide Account Root User’s Email Address

-Use the master account email address you already established.
+Use the master AWS account [root user email address]({{< relref "04-address-prerequisites.md#1-create-email-addresses-for-new-aws-accounts" >}}) that you already established.
 Since this email address is used to initially access your AWS account, be very careful that you enter the correct email address and that you have access to the email account.

 ### Set Personal or Professional